-- 1. High-quality clinical care and access are at the forefront of being able to support and achieve our goals. - 2.
-Diversity, equity, and inclusion (DE&I) are at the core of our work in helping students, families, communities, and schools achieve their best. - 3.
-Collaborating with partners including parents, school staff, and various systems will guide us in our work.
+- 1. High-quality clinical care and access are at the forefront of being able to support and achieve our goals. - 2.The core values of our work are helping students, families, communities, and schools achieve their best. - Collaborating with partners including parents, school staff, and various systems will guide us in our work.